 How much you're able to pay off will depend on a few different factors including your current income and expenses, and how much the minimum repayments are.

-If you’d rather deal with one larger debt than a bunch of smaller ones, then debt consolidation could be a good option.
-This is where you roll multiple debts into one loan – meaning you have just one regular payment at one interest rate to keep track of and manage.
+If having a single debt rather than a bunch of smaller ones would work best for you, then debt consolidation could be an option.
+This is where you roll multiple debts into one loan excluding home loan debt – meaning you have just one regular payment at one interest rate to keep track of and manage.

 Having one loan to manage rather than several debts might make life easier, but it won’t magic away your obligations.
-Use a personal loan calculator to get an idea of what your repayments might be, and if you’ll be able to meet them.
+Use our personal loan calculator to get an idea of what your repayments might be and if you’ll be able to meet them.

 If you think you could pay off your debt within a few months, a credit card balance transfer might be worth considering.
-This is where you transfer the balance from another bank’s credit card or a store card to a Kiwibank credit card and you'll pay just interest on that balance for six months.
-That means more of your money will go towards paying down debt, rather than on interest.
+This is where you transfer the balance from another bank’s credit card or a store card to a Kiwibank credit card and you'll pay our balance transfer interest rate for a specified period of time.
+The balance transfer interest rates and periods change periodically.